3dbeb41841bfbfcc24d55143816cf7f1/yeoman-angular-ga-camping-store/README.md

 yo gulp-angular
 ```

-> If you get a "Error: Cannot find module 'download'", run `npm install -g download`

 When prompted, select all of the generator defaults except when asked "Would you like to use a REST resource library?" choose "None, $http is enough!"

 > It will be approximately the 4th question!